 - they are "safer".
 This is partially true, but not because they are native, but because they are prepared statements - as opposed to manual formatting.

 And here we came to the main point of the whole article: the general idea of creating an SQL query out of constant part and placeholders, which will be substituted with actual data, which will be automatically formatted is indeed a Holy Grail we were looking for.

-- prepared statement does complete formatting - all without programmer's intervention!
+- a prepared statement does the complete formatting - all without programmer's intervention!
 Just fire and forget.

-- prepared statement does adequate formatting (as long as we're binding our data using the proper type)
+- a prepared statement does the adequate formatting (as long as we're binding our data using the proper type)

-- prepared statement does formatting in the only proper place - right before query execution.
+- a prepared statement does the formatting in the only proper place - right before query execution.